darkfeline/gzspell/doc/dev.rst

 trie.py
 -------

 Contains an implementation of the trie data type.
+This is no longer used, a remnant of an earlier design.

 .. class:: Trie